oerc0122/MDANSE/Doc/pages/H_Plotting.rst

 over the contents of the plot.
 In this approach, datasets from several files can be put in a single plot, allowing them to be compared directly.

-In "Plot Creator", you can unfold the tree view of a data file.
+In Plot Creator, you can unfold the tree view of a data file.
 All the data sets will be listed there, and clicking any of them will add them to the list of data sets to be plotted.

 Typically, you will want to use the "New Plot" button first to create an empty plot.
-The "Plot Holder" will automatically make the new plot the active one, so you can just click "Plot Data" afterwards to send your selected data sets to the new plot.
+The Plot Holder will automatically make the new plot the active one, so you can just click "Plot Data" afterwards to send your selected data sets to the new plot.

-Once you have switched to the "Plot Holder" tab, you can further customise the specific plots.
+Once you have switched to the Plot Holder tab, you can further customise the specific plots.

 Data as Text